 Promoting your product offline is also valuable.
 There are several opportunities and events where you can meet potential customers.
 If we talk about meetups and conferences, there are a few possibilities:

-- Attend WordPress events, namely WordCamps as participant or enroll as volunteer
+- Attend WordPress events, namely WordCamps as a participant or enroll as a volunteer

 - Register as a speaker, offer sponsorship or build your own business booth

 Attending events can have several benefits and outcomes; it helps you build relationships with other individuals, exchange business cards, and connect with other business owners in an informal environment.
 There, you will also get the chance to learn new things related to your industry and keep up-to-date with the latest trends,

 Networking events also represent a wonderful way and a great place to meet new candidates for the jobs you are promoting and draw attention to your product.
 A company booth, promotional goodies, and printed communication materials are one of the channels you can use to convey more information about your products and showcase the personality of your business.